Yuzo Koshiro: Founding of Ancient Corp. (1990–1994)

-In 1990, Koshiro helped found Ancient Corp., which contributed to the development of a number of games, such as the 8-bit version of Sonic the Hedgehog and Beyond Oasis.
-The company was also founded by his mother, Tomo Koshiro, while his sister Ayano Koshiro works at the company as an art/character/graphic designer and was also the art designer for the ActRaiser games.
+In 1990, Koshiro helped found Ancient Corp.
+The company was co-founded by his mother, Tomo Koshiro, while his sister Ayano Koshiro works at the company as an art/character/graphic designer and was also the art designer for the ActRaiser games.
 His sister Ayano has designed characters and graphics for several games Koshiro has worked on, including the Streets of Rage (Bare Knuckle in Japan) series, Ys, and ActRaiser.

 While working with Ancient, he composed the soundtrack for the 8-bit version of Sonic the Hedgehog in 1991.
 He adapted several pieces of music from the original 16-bit version, while the rest of the soundtrack consisted of his own original music.

 His soundtracks for the Streets of Rage series (known as Bare Knuckle in Japan) from 1991 to 1994 were composed using then outdated PC-8801 hardware alongside his own original audio programming language.
 According to Koshiro: "For Bare Knuckle I used the PC88 and an original programming language I developed myself.
 The original was called MML, Music Macro Language.
 It is based on NEC's BASIC program, but I modified it heavily.
 It was more a BASIC-style language at first, but I modified it to be something more like Assembly.
 I called it ‘Music Love'.
 I used it for all the Bare Knuckle games."